 4. Gather All Your Current and Future Contact Information

 Grab a sheet of paper and write down all your company’s current and future contact information:

 - Mailing address if a PO Box is different from your street address

 - Social media accounts

-Once you determine how you’re going to contact your mailing list(s) and gather all your company’s contact information, you’re ready to sit down and start writing your business relocation letter.
+Once you determine how you’re going to contact your mailing list(s) and gather all your company’s contact information, you’re ready to sit down and start writing your letter.

 When you mail your business relocation letter, make sure to syndicate the information if doing so could be beneficial.
-Syndication means posting information from the letter on your website and using whatever social media channels you have to announce the move and start a conversation or drive traffic back to your website, where they can read about the move in more detail.
+Syndication means posting information from the letter on your website and social channels, where you can start conversations and generate some buzz ahead of your move.
+Just make sure that you engage with your audience, following up on any questions or comments they may have.

 Syndication is ideal for some companies and overkill for others.
 It depends on your business and how you engage customers, vendors, and business partners.
 If you don’t have the time, resources, or need, you can avoid this step entirely.